aleksandarbos/Sound-Recognition-Convo2D-Neural-Network/README.md

 ## Using Neural Networks - Convolution2D

 ### Technical specs
-Python + OpenCV 3.0 + Keras lib for Neural Networks
+Python(Keras lib for Neural Networks) + OpenCV 3.0

 ### Summary
 The main goal of this project is to recognize *(fingerprint)* short audio samples, such as short speech command, whistle,